weiganghuang/holops-1803/task1.md

 service instance.

 1. Create an L2Vpn service instance, name it
-    “test”, set customer name as ciscolive, and order-number 123.
+    “test”, set customer name as duoabc, and order-number 123.
 In addition, set pe-devices as asr9k0, Bundle-Ether 100, and stag 100 :

     ```